-Human blood, tissue or fluids -- Blood is defined as human blood, human blood components, and products made from human blood.
-Other potentially infectious materials (OPIM) is defined as the following human body fluids: saliva in dental procedures, semen, vaginal secretions, cerebrospinal, synovial, pleural, pericardial, peritoneal, and amniotic fluids; body fluids visibly contaminated with blood; along with all body fluids in situations where it is difficult or impossible to differentiate between body fluids; unfixed human tissues or organs (other than intact skin); HIV-containing cell or tissue cultures, organ cultures, and HIV- or HBV-containing culture media or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV according to OSHA's Bloodborne Standard 1901.1030.
+Human blood, tissue or fluids and other potentially infectious materials -- Blood includes human blood, human blood components, and products made from human blood.
+Other potentially infectious materials (OPIM) is defined as the following human body fluids: saliva, semen, vaginal secretions, cerebrospinal, synovial, pleural, pericardial, peritoneal, and amniotic fluids; body fluids visibly contaminated with blood; along with all body fluids in situations where it is difficult or impossible to differentiate between body fluids; unfixed human tissues or organs (other than intact skin); HIV-containing cell or tissue cultures, organ cultures, and HIV- or HBV-containing culture media or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV. (modified from OSHA's Bloodborne Standard 1901.1030.)

 What Projects Must Be Submitted for IBC Review?

 All research and teaching projects conducted at NDSU by an NDSU representative or affiliated member that involves recombinant or synthetic DNA, any infectious agents, or human blood, bodily fluids, or tissue must be submitted to the NDSU IBC for review and approval.

 - Adverse Event and Protocol Deviation Reporting

 - Biohazard Waste, Containment and Shipping

 - Training Requirements